Alan J. Gow

 Gow was also a partner in TOCA Australia – which ran the now defunct Australian Super Touring Championship during the 1990s – as well as in the North American Touring Car Championship, which ran for two years.
 Both series used regulations similar to those found in the BTCC during the same period.

 In 2000, TOCA was sold to the American company Octagon Motorsport (part of the Nasdaq listed Interpublic group) and Gow took a "sabbatical" from managing the BTCC.
-He retained and licensed the use of the TOCA name for interactive video gaming, and the TOCA Touring Car series became one of the biggest-selling, and most popular, games of its type in the world.
+He retained and licensed the use of the TOCA name for interactive video gaming, and released the TOCA Touring Car series.